fedora-infra/bodhi/docs/user/update_states.rst

 :ref:`testing`: The package is in the updates-testing repository for people to test.

-:ref:`testing-batched`: The package is ready to go stable, and will wait until the next batched update push to be marked for stable.

 :ref:`testing-stable`: The package is ready to go stable, and will wait until the next update push.

 :ref:`stable`: The package has been released to the main updates repository.